 Ah the rooftop… if you’re planning a wedding in San Diego, chances are you’ve already considered, thought of, or dreamt about having it on a rooftop.
 Why?
 Well, because San Diego offers some of the most stunning views and sunsets for rooftop weddings around.
 Why wouldn’t you want this surrounding beauty included in your wedding?
+Especially since you’ve already done the hard parts which were looking through hundreds of engagement rings to find the perfect one and actually asking your soulmate to be with you forever!

 Rooftop weddings are magical.
 Symbolically, they suggest that the sky is the limit for your future together!
 However, there are some things you will want to keep in mind to ensure your rooftop wedding is everything you are dreaming of.